awsdocs/amazon-transcribe-developer-guide/doc_source/how-streaming-med.md

 # Using Amazon Transcribe Medical streaming with HTTP/2<a name="how-streaming-med"></a>

 Amazon Transcribe Medical uses a format called *event stream encoding* for streaming\-med transcription\.
 This format encoded binary data with header information that describes the contents of each event\.
-For more information, see [Event stream encoding](event-stream.md)\.
-You can use this information for applications that call the Amazon Transcribe Medical endpoint without using the Amazon Transcribe Medical SDK\.
+For more information, see [Event stream encoding](streaming-setting-up.md#streaming-event-stream)\.
+You can use this information for applications that call the Amazon Transcribe Medical endpoint without using an SDK\.

 When Amazon Transcribe Medical uses the [HTTP/2 protocol](https://http2.github.io/) for streaming medical transcriptions, the key components for a streaming medical request are:
 + A header frame\.
 This contains the HTTP/2 headers for the request, and a signature in the `authorization` header that Amazon Transcribe Medical uses as a seed signature to sign the following data frames\.